Joey Wright: Coaching career

 On 26 February 2020, Wright and the Adelaide 36ers parted ways, citing a mutual agreement following an end of season review.
 The 36ers and NBL investigated Wright over bullying allegations made by team co-captain Kevin White.

 Personal life

 Wright later pursued a career outside of sports in the Texas real estate industry.
 He operates two businesses at his home in Austin, Texas but spends his time overseas in Australia as a basketball coach.
 He has four children.
+His daughter Sydney Wright has played basketball professionally in Europe and Australia.
+He is married to his second wife Helen.

+Wright received Australian citizenship in September 2020.

+Wright is a co-host of podcast Time Out - No Flop Zone alongside journalist Boti Nagy.